 The Camargo Blog is publishing a four-part blog series highlighting those designation programs available specifically for products with rare disease indications: Orphan Drug Designation (ODD), Rare Pediatric Disease Designation (RPDD), and Humanitarian Use Device (HUD) designation.
-Subscribe to our mailing list at the bottom of this page to be notified when future installments are published.

 The RPDD program was established with a similar rationale as the ODD program, with a focus on pediatric patients with rare diseases and unmet needs.
 Its purpose is to stimulate the development of new drugs for rare pediatric diseases by offering additional incentives for obtaining FDA approval of such products beyond the incentives offered by the ODD program.